sjysjy1/PenaltyAttack/README.md

 # PenaltyAttack
-Our experiment is done with Python3.11.
+Our experiment is based on Python3.11.
 ### Requirements
 - pytorch
 - torchvision